Randomized Robust Price Optimization: Benefits of randomization

-Third, we note that the requirement that $\Pcal$ be a convex set also cannot be relaxed in general.
-The following example illustrates how Theorem~\ref{theorem:concave_revenue_function_set} can fail to hold when $\Pcal$ is not a convex set.
+Second, we remark that the conditions that all functions in $\Rcal$ be concave and that $\Pcal$ be a convex set cannot be relaxed in general.
+In Section~\ref{subsec:examples_benefits_concave} of the ecompanion, we provide examples to illustrate how Theorem~\ref{theorem:concave_revenue_function_set} can fail to hold if $\Rcal$ contains a non-concave function, or if $\Pcal$ is a non-convex set.